joemullenix-ks/tfjs-node-grid-search/README.md

 this package, but fairly easy to solve.
 Please search "g++" for more info.

 ## Full Example
-This example is written for TypeScript.
+This is written for TypeScript.
 To run it as plain JS, do the following:
 - Add "type": "module" to your package.json, or use CommonJS to require the library.
 See #1 of the step-by-step guide (below).